Imprology improv training logo

-"Humans evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometimes regretable, driver of human behaviour." - Steven Johnson, Wonderland
+"Humans evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometimes regrettable, driver of human behaviour." - Steven Johnson, 'Wonderland'

 "Human evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometime regretable, driver of human behaviour." - Steven Johnson, Wonderland